raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

                 print(data['text'])
     ```

+1. Underneath your `MyStreamer` class definition, add some code to create an instance of your own streamer, and use the status filter to start tracking a particular term, like `raspberry pi`:

+    ```python
+    stream = MyStreamer(
+        consumer_key,
+        consumer_secret,
+        access_token,
+        access_token_secret
+    )
+    stream.statuses.filter(track='raspberry pi')
+    ```

-    Note that when a tweet is found, it sends a collection of data about the tweet into the `on_success` method. `data` is a dictionary containing the tweet text, along with lots of metadata.
+1. When a tweet is found, it sends a collection of data about the tweet into the `on_success` method. `data` is a dictionary containing the tweet text, along with lots of metadata.

 1. Printing out `data['text']` just gives us the tweet text.
-Another example might be to print the username followed by the tweet text:
+Another example might be to print the username followed by the tweet text.
+Modify your streamer's `on_success` method to change the behaviour, for example:

     ```python
     class MyStreamer(TwythonStreamer):